 Some of the most beautiful varieties can be viewed in Shinjuku Gyoen, a stunning royal Japanese garden with centuries of history.
 From weeping sakura, to large, deep-pink blossoms, you can set up your tarp on the vast lawn for a picnic and let the marveling begin.
 No alcohol is allowed inside though and bags will be checked!

 Shinjuku Gyoen National Garden

 Chidorigafuchi Park, next to the Imperial Palace, lets you row a boat along the moat under cherry blossoms trees for a memory that will likely last a lifetime.
 Waiting times for boat rental on the weekend are brutal, so schedule this for a weekday.
-The trees are illuminated at night and their reflection on the water is truly magical.
+The trees are illuminated at night during the Chiyoda Festival and their reflection on the water is truly magical.

-Hamarikyu Gardens in Shiodome has a large field of nanohana, the flower’s Japanese name, that makes for a great photo opp.
-The entrance fee is ¥300.
+Hamarikyū Gardens in Shiodome has a large field of nanohana, the flower’s Japanese name, that makes for a great photo opp.

 If you really wanna go for fields of gold, head over to Mother Farm in Chiba, Tokyo’s neighboring prefecture, where more than 3 million canola flowers bloom until mid-April.
 Entrance to all of the farm’s attractions is ¥1,500 for adults and ¥800 for children.

 Purple and blue are the hues of May in Japan.
 As the weather gets warmer, more and more flowers pop their dainty heads out.